TheMastro-11/tezos-contract-2.0/Token Transfer/README.md

-# Token Transfer
+# Token transfer
-The contract TokenTransfer allows a user to transfer an FA2 token to another address.
+The contract TokenTransfer allows a user (the owner) to transfer an amount of token to the contract, and another user (the recipient) to withdraw.

-There will be three actors:
-- Token Contract, that contains in its storage all the Token(s) Metadata and owner(s).
-- First Owner, who mints a token *x*.
-- Second Owner, who receives the token *x* from the First Owner.

-## State Variables
-- `Last_token_id` : last id used to mint a token
-- `Ledger` : The map of token(s) minted and their current owner(s)
-- `Metadata` : Token Contract Metadata
-- `Operators` : Other address(es) that can operate with a token in addition to the owner
-- `Token_metadata` : Metadata for each token minted

-## EntryPoints
-- `mint()` : mint a new token
-- `transfer()` : transfer a token from the old to a new owner

-All Variables and EntryPoints(except **mint**) are imported from the [FA2 Library](https://legacy.smartpy.io/ide?template=fa2_lib.py).

-## Use Case
-1. Mario mints a token and gives input metadata created by himself.
-2. Then he decides to sell to Pippo privately.
-3. After the **transfer** entrypoint is called Pippo became the new owner.
+At contract creation, the owner specifies the receiver's address and the token address.
+After contract creation, the contract allows two actions:
+* deposit, which allows the owner to deposit an arbitrary amount of tokens in the contract;
+* withdraw, which allows the receiver to withdran any amount of the token deposited in the contract.
+Note: in EVM based systems, the token is implemented by importing an Openzeppelin ERC20 token.
+This implies that the deposit function of the TokenTransfer can be activated only after calling the ERC20's "approve" function to specify the address of the TokenTransfer.